nodeshift/npcheck/README.md

 - `licenses.rules[module].allow`: Allowed licenses only for the specified module. *(type: Array)*

-- `licenses.rules[modules].override`: List of licenses that the cli will treat as warnings (feature license decisions to be made) but won't break the CI. *(type: Array)*
+- `licenses.rules[modules].override`: List of licenses that the cli will treat as warnings (future license decisions to be made) but won't break the CI. *(type: Array)*

 ### Example